Derivation of the compressible Euler equations from the dynamics of interacting Bose gas in the hard-core limit regime: Semiclassical Analysis of the Two-Body Scattering Problem

 with $L\ge R_0$.
-In particular, we would like to study the ground state of Problem \eqref{eq:neumann_boundary_problem} and its corresponding energy.
-The existence and uniqueness of positive ground state solution to Problem \eqref{eq:neumann_boundary_problem} are well-known.
 Using the estimates obtained in the previous section \ref{section:dirichlet problem,appendix}, we extend the $\mu=1$ results given in \cite[Appendix A]{erdos2006derivation} to the semiclassical regime $\mu\to 0$.
 The technical difficulty lies in the nonlinear dependence between the scattering length $a_{0}^{\mu}$ and the parameter $\mu$, which means that a linear scaling analysis would not work.
 Instead, the proof is based on the comparison principle and techniques of the construction of auxiliary functions.

 \begin{lem} Let $v$ be a nonnegative bounded function supported in $\{\n{x}\le R_0\}$ and $\asc_{0}^{\mu}$ be the corresponding scattering length.
 Let $f_0^\mu$ be the solution to the Dirichlet Problem \eqref{def:zero-energy_scattering_problem}, $f^{\mu}_{L}$ be the ground state of the Neumann problem \eqref{eq:neumann_boundary_problem} and $E_{\mathrm{gs}}:=E_{L}^{\mu}$ the corresponding ground state energy.
-Then, for $L$ sufficiently large, we have: \begin{enumerate}[(i)] \item ground state energy $E_{\mathrm{gs}}$ has the asymptotic upper bound expression
+Then, for $L$ sufficiently large, we have: \begin{enumerate}[$(i)$] \item ground state energy $E_{\mathrm{gs}}$ has the asymptotic upper bound expression

 \item For all $\n{x}\le L$, we have

 which also yields